MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-enterprise/create-unit-group-add-units-that-group.md

 topic-status: Drafting
 ---

-# Create a unit group and add units to that group (Sales)
+# Create a unit group and add units to that group (Sales and Sales Hub)

 [!INCLUDE[cc-applies-to-update-9-0-0](../includes/cc_applies_to_update_9_0_0.md)]